 30th Street[em]The pros: The 30th Street address is unbeatable, just off busy M Street in Georgetown, seconds away from the picturesque C&O Canal and its towpath, but also near posh shops and fun restaurants and bars.
 Staff is cheery.
 Suites are quite spacious (studios measure 500 sq. ft., one-bedrooms 800 sq. ft.).
 All have full kitchens equipped with granite countertops and modern appliances.
 The one-bedroom suites all have sleeper sofas.
 A recent renovation updated artwork, drapes, and furniture in guest rooms.
 The expanded and updated lobby lounge is the location for a complimentary continental breakfast.
 Ask for a room on an upper floor, or if budget allows, consider one of the two-level, two-bedroom townhouses or one of the penthouse suites, with terraces that overlook Georgetown rooftops.

-The cons: The hotel will always have a whiff of college dorm about it, thanks to its architecture and layout, and a clientele often made up of college-visiting students.
-The noise of traffic and revelers is an annoying factor for rooms on the lower floors of the 30th Street building, despite the hotel’s recessed position off the street.
-The Harbour Building lies right next to the Whitehurst Freeway, so rooms facing the freeway get those unattractive views and the racket of traffic.
+The cons: The 30th Street building has a whiff of college campus about it, thanks to its architecture and layout, and a clientele often made up of college-visiting students.
+The noise of traffic and revelers can be an annoying factor for rooms on the lower floors.